Professional Studies FAQs

 Will my previous college coursework transfer?

 Viterbo has a very generous transfer policy.
 Students with a completed associate degree will generally transfer between 60–72 credits; leaving approximately 60 (or fewer) credits remaining.
-You must earn a grade of C or better to transfer.
+Courses where a grade of C or better has been earned will transfer.
 Computer courses that are more than five years old will transfer but will not fulfill major requirements.

 How do I obtain credit for previously earned credit and experience?